 My Body: the Wrap Up

 Once I’m at the end of my program I like to have an enrichment activity that complements the theme.
-For this theme, I would pull out bean bags and practice putting them on different body parts; i.e., head, knee, toes, elbow, etc. After 5-7 minutes of unstructured play with the bean bags, we clean up and sing our good-bye song.
+For this theme, I would pull out bean bags and practice putting them on different body parts; i.e., head, knee, toes, elbow, etc. After 5-7 minutes of unstructured play with the bean bags, we clean up and sing our good-bye song, such as A Goodbye Rhyme.

 - Check out other laptime themes and learn more about the Laptime Program on the main Laptime Program page.